sftpplus/sftpplus-docs/docs/configuration-client/oracle-database.rst

     This is a single statement, without semicolon at the end.
     Any trailing semicolon will be removed automatically.

+    When the files are in the root folder, the parent path must be returned as `/` (a single forward slash).
+    Do not use an empty string, as Oracle treats it as ``NULL``.

     The SQL statement can be defined on multiple lines.

+    The following placeholders can be used in the statement, and will be replaced with actual values when executing the statement:

+    - `:TABLE_NAME`: The name of the table used to retrieve the available files.
+    - `:PARENT_PATH`: Value of request parent path.
+      Used to filter the available files.
+Optional.
+      When not used, all files from the tables are considered as available for the transfer.

 sql_file_read